kovadam19/AlienInvasion/README.md

 # Alien :alien: Invasion by Adam

-## Motivation :smile:
+## Motivation :bulb:
 I wanted to learn more about Python programming, especially about [pygame](https://www.pygame.org/news).
-So, I started to work on this simple video game :video_game: application based on [Python Crash Course (2nd edition) by Eric Matthes](https://nostarch.com/pythoncrashcourse2e)
+So, I started to work on this simple video game application based on [Python Crash Course (2nd edition) by Eric Matthes](https://nostarch.com/pythoncrashcourse2e)

 ## Upgrades :arrow_up:
 After the initial game was finished based on the book, some upgrades were added: